ThDilos/ThDilos.Fox.Origin/README.md

 	Provides support to transform into the lightning fox, if you have it installed.
 	Detailed explanation check that mod link here: https://github.com/ThDilos/UnRealistic-Fox-Origin

-	ThTransformCD is granted by ThTransform, with source "thorigins:global".
+	ThTransformCD is granted by ThTransform, with source "thorigins:foxes".
-	These power still follow you even you no longer a Red fox origin and will not work, you can do /power revokeall @s thorigins:global to remove them, including the Hidden Skill 2.
+	These power still follow you even you no longer a Red fox origin and will not work, you can do /power revokeall @s thorigins:foxes to remove them, including the Hidden Skill 2.

 **Since the 3 hidden skills are granted, stuff may break.
 In that case, I have written a function for you to revoke them all and reset:**